Home Planning & Renovations

 Walk-In Showers vs. Tubs

 One of the first decisions homeowners make when building or renovating a bathroom is whether to install a tub or only a walk-in shower.
 This will have a massive influence on the entire design as well as the budget, so consider your options carefully.
+Careful planning of the layout and features is essential to ensure they suit your house and meet your long-term needs.
+Consulting a licensed contractor is recommended when plumbing, electrical, or structural changes are involved in a remodel.

 For starters, decide whether you have the space and money to invest in both fixtures or just one.
 Also, consider that switching from a tub to a shower or vice versa can be difficult, as you’ll need to rearrange the rest of the area.

 Additionally, you should consider who will use the shower area the most.
 Seniors and others with restricted mobility will benefit from a walk-in shower, especially if it has grab bars, a bench, and a non-slip surface.
 However, small children require help bathing and can’t do it independently.
 In this case, a sizable bathtub accessible from all sides is far more practical.
+Even if you don’t use it much, it might be a necessity down the line if you plan on having children.
+Planning these features now can positively impact your house’s future value and overall functionality.

 Considerations for Keeping or Ditching the Tub